dev-dami/Qirrel/CONTRIBUTING.md

 - Write clear, self-documenting code
 - Add comments for complex logic
 - Ensure code is performant and memory-efficient
+- Maintain consistency with existing codebase patterns

+## Documentation

+Qirrel uses a modular documentation approach:

+- Keep README.MD minimal and professional
+- Add detailed documentation to the `/docs` folder
+- Create focused, single-topic documentation files
+- Include links to GitHub, NPM, and author in all relevant docs

 ## Testing

-Currently, we don't have automated tests, but please manually test your changes:
+We use Jest for testing:

-1. Run `npm run build` to ensure code compiles
+1. Run all tests: `npm run test`
-2. Test your changes in the example project or create a test case
-3. Verify that your changes don't break existing functionality
+2. Run tests with coverage: `npm run test:coverage`
+3. Run tests in watch mode: `npm run test:watch`
+4. Add tests for new functionality

 ## Pull Request Process

 1. Ensure your code follows the guidelines above
-2. Update documentation if needed
+2. Update documentation as needed
-3. Test your changes thoroughly
+3. Add or update tests for new/changed functionality
+4. Run all tests to ensure nothing is broken
-4. Submit a pull request with a clear description of your changes
+5. Submit a pull request with a clear description of your changes
-5. Link any relevant issues
+6. Link any relevant issues

 ## Issues